kamalydl/Shodh_ai_assessment/README.md

   ROC-AUC Score
   F1 Score
   Confusion Matrix
- Offline Reinforcement Learning Model :
+ 3.Offline Reinforcement Learning Model :
   Implemented using d3rlpy with the Conservative Q-Learning (CQL) algorithm.
   Dataset transformed into an MDP format (MDPDataset) for offline RL training.
   Policy evaluation was performed using Fitted Q Evaluation (FQE) to estimate the Estimated Policy Value (EPV).
- Key Takeaway:
+ 4.Key Takeaway:
   Supervised models are better for prediction tasks, while RL models shine in decision-making tasks.
   The contrast in learning paradigms reveals how different algorithms perceive the same problem structure.

 7.Evaluation Metrics:
- Supervised Model:
+ 1.Supervised Model:
   Evaluated using F1-score and ROC-AUC to balance between precision and recall.
- RL Model:
+ 2.RL Model:
   Evaluated using the Estimated Policy Value (EPV), which measures the expected return achieved under the learned policy.
- Visualization using Matplotlib and Seaborn helps interpret:
+ 3.Visualization using Matplotlib and Seaborn helps interpret:
   Confusion matrices
   Reward convergence